President appoints Major General Oppong-Peprah as new CDS | Ghana News Agency

 The appointment has been made subject to consultation with the Council of State, pursuant to the provisions of Article 212 of the Constitution.

-The statement noted that the President had also appointed Major General Bismarck Kwasi Onwona as Chief of Army Staff, in succession to the newly-appointed CDS.
+The statement said the President had also appointed Major General Bismarck Kwasi Onwona as Chief of Army Staff, in succession to the newly appointed CDS.

 Until his new appointment, Major General Onwona was the Commandant of the GAF Command and Staff College.